garyszekely/cs326-final-team-dalet/docs/milestone1.md

   ### Club Profile Page
   ![Club Profile Page Image](ClubProfilePage.png "Club Profile Page") The Club's Profile Page from the view of students.
-This is where students will interact with clubs by joining their club, seeing their posts, as well as other general informaation.
+This is where students will interact with clubs by joining their club, liking the club, seeing their posts, as well as other general informaation.

 ## Labor Division
   ### Gary Szekely